Mort Künstler: Early years and education

-Künstler was born in Brooklyn, New York in 1927 and raised there during the Great Depression.
+Künstler was born in Brooklyn, New York in 1927 and grew up there during the Great Depression.
 His parents had Polish and Austrian roots and were of Jewish heritage.
 Their name derived from the German word "künstler," which means "artist."
-His great-grandfather was given that name by the Tsar of Russia as thanks after he created a carving of him when he ruled Germany (which never happened).
+Unsubstantiated family lore said that his great-grandfather was given that name by Russian Tsar, Alexander III of Russia after his great-grandfather created a carving of the Tsar during the time Russia ruled the part of the Poland where the Künstler family lived and was a small German-speaking minority.

-His father was an amateur artist, and both his parents saw his artistic talent at the age of two and a half.
-His father encouraged his son, who was often home sick, by setting up still lifes for him to draw.
+Künstler's father was an amateur artist, and both his parents recognized Mort's artistic talent by age two and a half.
+Künstler's father encouraged his son, who was often home sick, by setting up still lifes for him to draw.
 His mother also encouraged his budding talent by enrolling him in Saturday classes at the Brooklyn Museum.
 He said "My mother was a schoolteacher, and she would take me to the museums by subway every Saturday morning."

-By the time he was in kindergarten he could already "draw very well," he says.
-And when he was twelve, he adds, "I could draw almost as well as I can today."
+By the time he was in kindergarten he could already "draw very well," he said.
+And when he was twelve, he added, "I could draw almost as well as I can today."
 His talent in art was further supported when he was at Abraham Lincoln High School in Brooklyn.
 There, he along with a number of classmates, were inspired by their art teacher, Leon Friend, who had also written a book on graphic design.
 After graduating high school he enrolled at Brooklyn College to study art, although his main focus changed away from art and instead toward athletics.
 He was diver on the swimming team and a hurdler on the track team, and sports now dominated his life.
 He earned awards for basketball, diving, football and track, and ultimate honors in the Brooklyn College Sports Hall of Fame.
 He then received a basketball scholarship from the University of California, Los Angeles (UCLA), where he continued to focus on sports.

 But after his father suffered a heart attack, he returned to New York to help his family, and enrolled in the Pratt Institute in Brooklyn.
 He studied to become a fine art illustrator, and graduated after three years.
 During his senior year he met his wife-to-be, Deborah, who was then a freshman at the school.
 They married soon after he graduated.

-Among the artists whose work he studied that would influence his later career were Norman Rockwell, Winslow Homer and Frederic Remington.
+Among the artists whose work he studied that influenced his later career were Norman Rockwell, Winslow Homer, and Frederic Remington.